jacobdjwilson/awesome-annual-security-reports/README.md

 ## Reports
 Reports have been classified into two categories by the source of data.
 1. **Analysis:** Reports generated from quantifying and qualifying intelligence from sensor networks or services.
-2. **Survey:** Reports generated from observations and feedback from surveys or consulting.
+2. **Survey:** Reports generated from observations and feedback from surveys or consulting engagements.

 ### Analysis
 |Provider|Report Name|Year|Data Type|